 Denise Katz, LCSW-C is a licensed clinical social worker with over 28 years of experience working in community mental health.
 Ms. Katz earned her Masters Degree in Social Work from the University of Maryland at Baltimore.
 She holds an IMAGO Relationship Therapy certification and has been trained extensively in Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 As such, she is especially passionate about working with couples, women, and survivors of trauma.
 Throughout the course of her career in the mental health field, Ms. Katz has held a diverse array of roles, including working as a clinical manager, intern coordinator, supervisor, and therapist.
 She is board certified to supervise students acquiring their LMSWs and LGPC certifications.

-Danielle Rooney, M.S. is a psychology associate under the supervision of Dr. Julie Murphy.
-She earned her Masters of Science degree in Clinical Psychology from Loyola University Maryland, where she is currently working towards her doctoral (Psy.D.) degree.
-Danielle has worked primarily with adults in community mental health settings.
-She sees therapy as an opportunity to work collaboratively with individuals and believes treatment is determined by each individual’s goals and identities.
-Danielle integrates skills and perspectives from interpersonal, ACT, strengths based, and relational-cultural therapies.
+Maggie McGuire, M.A., M.S. is a psychology associate under the supervision of Dr. Lateffa Robinson.
+She earned her Masters of Arts degree in Forensic Psychology from The George Washington University and her Masters of Science degree in Clinical Psychology from Loyola University Maryland, where she is currently working towards her doctoral (Psy.D.) degree.
+Maggie has worked with both adolescents and adults in inpatient and outpatient settings.
+She sees therapy as an opportunity to work collaboratively and strives to tailor each therapy experience to the needs of the individual.
+Maggie has a particular interest in working with individuals experiencing trauma-related symptoms and PTSD, depression, anxiety, panic, and life adjustment issues.
+Her therapeutic style is integrative and holistic, incorporating skills and perspectives from Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, and interpersonal therapies in order to uncover an individual’s strengths, fulfill their goals, and enable them to live a meaningful life.